temporalio/documentation/docs-src/python/choose-dev-cluster.md

 temporal server start-dev --db-filename temporal.db
 ```

-This command automatically starts the Temporal Web UI, creates a default Namespace, and creates a persistance database.
+This command automatically starts the Temporal Web UI, creates a default Namespace, and creates a persistence database.

 The Temporal Web UI serves to [http://localhost:8233](http://localhost:8233/).